technomancy/nrepl-discover/README.md

 For background, see [this thread](https://groups.google.com/group/clojure-tools/browse_thread/thread/c08b628a9af8346d).

+There are really three distinct parts to this:

+* A server-side nREPL middleware to find metadata all available operations and expose them to clients.
+* A set of clients (currently only one) implementing a compiler of operation metadata -> editor commands.
+* A predetermined vocabulary (see `Proposal.md`) for acceptable argument types and return values that nREPL operations may use and clients should support.

-Currently implemented as an nrepl middleware with a reference implementation of a toggle-trace nrepl operation using [tools.trace](https://github.com/clojure/tools.trace) as well as an operation for running `clojure.test` tests.
+As a proof-of-concept it includes a reference implementation of a `toggle-trace` operation using [tools.trace](https://github.com/clojure/tools.trace) as well as a couple operations for running `clojure.test` tests.

+## Usage

 Place this in your `:user` profile: